muellerj/Bloodrage/README.markdown

 ## Commands

-`Threat` can be enabled or disabled and its operation inspected:
+`Bloodrage` can be enabled or disabled and its operation inspected:

-    /bloodrage             Cast "best" threat ability
+    /bloodrage             Switch to default stance, on 2nd press activate Bloodrage
     /bloodrage debug       Toggle debug messages on/off

 ## Bugtracker